- 1. JavaScript testing #1. Explaining types of tests. Basics of unit testing with Jest

 Preparing the necessary files

 To test our application, we must prepare two files – one with valid JSON and one with invalid data.
-Let’s put them in the directory called in the folder.
+Let’s put them in the directory called resources in the tests folder.

 tests/resources/data.json